nayarsystems/nearkey/README.md

 ## Main characteristics
 - Asymmetric encryption algorithm ([libsodium](https://download.libsodium.org/doc/))
 - Unlimited users per device.
 - Over-the-Air (OTA) firmware updates.
 The updates are transparent through users normal utilization.
 For example, when users open a garage door they send firmware chunks transparently.
-When all chunks are received, virkey hardware switches to new firmware version.
+When all chunks are received, Virkey hardware switches to new firmware version.
 This feature is crucial to fix potential security or functionality flaws.
 - Supports complex time restriction rules.
 - Android and iOS app (they are free but not open-source right now).